Local aviation employee wins Modern-Day Technology Leader Award

 “I woke up to a lot of text messages from my family that are very happy for me,” Yengbe said.
 “They really appreciate the fact that I focused on having a waste of your resources they invested in.”

-Yengbe says he hopes more minorities will work in the science field to solve the challenges of the twenty-first century.
+Yengbe says he hopes more minorities will work in the science field to solve the challenges of the 21st century.